Obmondo/kubeaid/README.md

 TODO: maintain copy of all used docker images and override images on all charts used to use that instead.

-### Cluster security - ensuring least priviledge between applications in your clusters, via resource limits and per-namespace/pod firewalling
+### Cluster security

+Ensuring least priviledge between applications in your clusters, via resource limits and per-namespace/pod firewalling.

 We use Calico and NetworkPolicy objects, to firewall each pod, so they cannot access anything in the cluster, that they do not need to.